tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 Depending on how your tests are set up, switching to bcrypt could slow them down.
 Changing the work factor is the easiest way to avoid this slowdown.
-In the next version, bcrypt-ruby will support setting the cost with `BCrypt::Engine.cost = x`.
+The next version of bcrypt-ruby will support setting the cost with `BCrypt::Engine.cost = x`.
 For the time being, monkey patching is the way to go.
 Drop this into `spec/support/bcrypt.rb`: